-Upon approval of this EAPplan, Harrisville Community Power will be authorized to provide electricity and other related services to participating residents, businesses, and other customers in the Town.
+Upon approval of this EAP, Harrisville Community Power will be authorized to provide electricity and other related services to participating residents, businesses, and other customers in the Town.

 The Select Board will oversee the program and has overall governance authority.
-Decisions regarding Harrisville Community Power, such as the adoption of an Energy Risk Management and Financial Reserve policiesPolicy and approval of rates, will be made at duly noticed public meetings.
+Decisions regarding Harrisville Community Power such as the adoption of energy portfolio risk management, retail rates, and financial reserve policies (to govern the program's power procurement, rate setting, and collection and use of reserve funds), and approval of rates, will be made at duly noticed public meetings.

-Additionally, and within parameters set by the Select Board, the Electric Aggregation Committee will provide advisory support to the Select Board and may hold regular orand ad-hoc meetings to assess program performance, discuss how to evolve the services and products offered to customers, and otherwise address any issues that warrant attention.
+Additionally, and within parameters set by the Select Board, the Electric Aggregation Committee will provide advisory support to the Select Board and may hold regular or ad-hoc meetings to assess program performance, discuss how to evolve the services and products offered to customers, and otherwise address any issues that warrant attention.

 3b.
-Methods of Entering linto and Terminating Agreements
+Methods of Entering into and Terminating Agreements